aspiringsecurity/EthTransport/README.md

 Add an alarm, set the wallpaper or choose an alarm tone.
 You can also delete an existing alarm.

+Moralis: We are using the Medium Clone example to develop a dashboard and newsletter structure for recording the weekly minutes of the meeting.
+Please visit the module link: https://github.com/aspiringsecurity/EthTransport/tree/main/Medium-Meeting-Reports

 Learning and Contributing in the Moralis Partner Eco-systems: